No, It’s Not Illegal For Refugees To Pass Through Other Countries Before Seeking Asylum

 People fleeing persecution journey to Australia because it has pledged to protect refugees, and has a reputation for being a safe, democratic country where the rule of law is upheld.
 The hope is that, unlike many other countries, Australia will allow them to live peacefully while working to meet their own basic needs.
 Australia just needs to live up to that faith.

-Amanda Yeo is a lawyer admitted as a solicitor in NSW.
+Amanda Yeo is a lawyer admitted in NSW.
 She previously worked in human rights law to assist asylum seekers arriving in Australia by boat.
 Follow her on Twitter @AmandaMYeo.